-Values usually are imported as properties if they are specific for each member (not classified), for example, description, comments, additional information, specific dates etc that might be not valuable to analyze all data by.
+Values usually are imported as properties if they are specific for each member (not classified), for example, description, comments, additional information, specific dates etc. that might be not valuable to analyze all data by.

-For instance, if we have customer date of birth attribute in data set and some customer comment, we can import these both as properties for the customer.
+For instance, if we have a customer date of a birth attribute in data set and some customer comment, we can import these both as properties for the customer.
 Then these values could be displayed in the report if Customers dimension Fullname level would be selected in rows.

-Define the property in data mapping for the Customer comment and Customer Birth date:
+Define the property in data mapping for the Customer comment and Customer Birthdate:

 Specify the property name in the Advanced options:

-It is possible to use a date field as a property and also define a new measure to count values over time.
+It is possible to use a date field as property and also define a new measure to count values over time.
 For instance, if we have some transaction cancellation date, we can add this date as a property in data mapping and use advanced options to define a new measure that would count all entries with the same date to corresponding Time dimension member: